nimbella/command-sets/circleci/README.md

 This secret should be created with the following naming convention. `projectName_token`.
 Where the project name is your CircleCi project name. example `webApp_token`.

 - `vcsType`: The Version Control System.
 Only two values are currently supported.
 They are `gh` for GitHub, and `bb` for BitBucket.
 This property is optional and defaults to GitHub.
-`orgName` - Name of your GitHub or BitBucket organization or else account username if its a personal project.
-Creating a secret is optional and can be passed in command parameters, But, passing it in the parameter has a higher priority than a secret.
+- `orgName`: The name of your GitHub or BitBucket organization, or else your account username for personal projects.
+Creating this secret property is optional but convenient when you are working with just one organization.
+If you are using the command set with multiple organizations, you may want to pass this value as a command parameter.
+Note that using a command parameter for this property supersedes the secret.

 ### Available commands:
 - `circleci_workflow_run`